DenisCercasin/RentTracker/docs/sources/telegram_api_sources.md

 {: .label }
 Denis Cercasin

-# Telegram Bot API — Sources & References
+# Sources for the Telegram Bot API

-This document lists the official references, tutorials, and code snippets that informed our implementation of Telegram bots in **Rent Tracker**.
+This document lists the official references, tutorials, and code snippets that informed our implementation of Telegram bots in Rent Tracker.

 ---